HeteroEdge: Addressing Asymmetry in Heterogeneous Collaborative Autonomous Systems

 dc.date.available2023-05-25T18:41:16Z

-dc.description.abstractGathering knowledge about surroundings and generating situational awareness for IoT devices is of utmost importance for systems developed for smart urban and uncontested environments.
-For example, a large-area surveillance system is typically equipped with multi-modal sensors such as cameras and LIDARs and is required to execute deep learning algorithms for action, face, behavior, and object recognition.
-However, these systems face power and memory constraints due to their ubiquitous nature, making it crucial to optimize data processing, deep learning algorithm input, and model inference communication.
-In this paper, we propose a self-adaptive optimization framework for a testbed comprising two Unmanned Ground Vehicles (UGVs) and two NVIDIA Jetson devices.
-This framework efficiently manages multiple tasks (storage, processing, computation, transmission, inference) on heterogeneous nodes concurrently.
-It involves compressing and masking input image frames, identifying similar frames, and profiling devices to obtain boundary conditions for optimization..
+dc.description.abstractGathering knowledge about surroundings and generating situation awareness for autonomous systems is of utmost importance for systems developed for smart urban and uncontested environments.
+For example, a large area surveillance system is typically equipped with multi-modal sensors such as cameras and LIDARs and is required to execute deep learning algorithms for action, face, behavior, and object recognition.
+However, these systems are subjected to power and memory limitations due to their ubiquitous nature.
+As a result, optimizing how the sensed data is processed, fed to the deep learning algorithms, and the model inferences are communicated is critical.
+In this paper, we consider a testbed comprising two Unmanned Ground Vehicles (UGVs) and two NVIDIA Jetson devices and posit a self-adaptive optimization framework that is capable of navigating the workload of multiple tasks (storage, processing, computation, transmission, inference) collaboratively on multiple heterogenous nodes for multiple tasks simultaneously.
+The self-adaptive optimization framework involves compressing and masking the input image frames, identifying similar frames, and profiling the devices for various tasks to obtain the boundary conditions for the optimization framework.
 Finally, we propose and optimize a novel parameter split-ratio, which indicates the proportion of the data required to be offloaded to another device while considering the networking bandwidth, busy factor, memory (CPU, GPU, RAM), and power constraints of the devices in the testbed.
-Our evaluations captured while executing multiple tasks (e.g., PoseNet, SegNet, ImageNet, DetectNet, DepthNet) simultaneously, reveal that executing 70% (split-ratio=70%) of the data on the auxiliary node minimizes the offloading latency by approx. 33% (18.7 ms/image to 12.5 ms/image) and the total operation time by approx. 47% (69.32s to 36.43s) compared to the baseline configuration (executing on the primary node).en_US
+Our evaluations captured while executing multiple tasks (e.g., PoseNet, SegNet, ImageNet, DetectNet, DepthNet) simultaneously, reveal that executing 70% (split-ratio=70%) of the data on the auxiliary node minimizes the offloading latency by ≈ 33% (18.7 ms/image to 12.5 ms/image) and the total operation time by ≈ 47% (69.32s to 36.43s) compared to the baseline configuration (executing on the primary node).en_US

 dc.description.sponsorshipThis work has been partially supported by NSF CAREER Award #1750936 and U.S.Army Grant #W911NF2120076.en_US